odradev/casper-contract-schema/README.md

 > used here because CLType is implementend already in all SDKs.
 For 2.0 we might
 > prepare next version that has different type format.

+#### Recursive Types
+It is possible to define recursive types in the schema.
+For example, a linked list.
+It's up to the implemntation to decide how to handle it infinite recursion.
+We recommend to limit the recursion to a reasonable depth.

 ### Entry Points
 Entry points are the functions that can be called on the contract.
 Each entry has following properties:
 - `name` - Name of the entry point.
+- `description` - Description of the entry point.
 - `is_mutable` - Whether the entry point is mutable or not.
-- `is_payable` - Whether the entry point is payable or not.
 - `args` - List of named arguments to the entry point.
 - `return_ty` - Return type of the entry point.
-- `contract_context`: If `true` then it is contract context, otherwise session context.
+- `is_contract_context`: If `true` then it is contract context, otherwise session context.

 ### Events
 Events are a list of named types.
 Each event has following properties: